-- Face-to-face training resumed in 2022, and all appropriate social distancing measures were taken in response to the health situation.
+- ▶ Face-to-face training resumed in 2022, and all appropriate social distancing measures were taken in response to the health situation.
 Some of the programs have been decentralized to cut down on the amount of travel, including the Sales Excellence programs held in various European countries, Asia and Latin America, as well as the New Executive Training program in Asia.
-In addition, the Group has continued implementing the multimodal training delivery method, and nearly a quarter of the courses are now available in distance learning format. - ◆ To promote the Group's employer brand, an editorial timetable and guidelines for social media were implemented in 2022.
+In addition, the Group has continued implementing the multimodal training delivery method, and nearly a quarter of the courses are now available in distance learning format. - → To promote the Group's employer brand, an editorial timetable and guidelines for social media were implemented in 2022.
 At the same time, the "#WeAreSAVENCIA" ambassador program has been relaunched.
-This program is designed to step up communication over social media via the network of ambassadors selected from within the Group. - To attract new talent, the number of quality partnerships with general and specialized schools (business, engineering and agri-food schools) has risen sharply. - In light of the increasingly globalized marketplace and the ever larger number of subsidiaries participating in the scheme, Graduate Programs are growing in popularity.
-To support young employees with their professional development, the first class has already completed a rotation, and a second class has begun its program, especially in Belgium and Switzerland. - As part of our roadmap called "Promoting the social protection floor", an agreement on voluntary internal mobility was signed in France with the unanimous approval of the trade unions.
+This program is designed to step up communication over social media via the network of ambassadors selected from within the Group. - ✓In line with its efforts in previous years, SAVENCIA is committed to working with young people by continuing the Group's "500 Apprentices" campaign aimed at recruiting 500 apprentices.
+All the subsidiaries have rallied to the cause and are offering a wide range of positions for candidates with anything from A-levels to a postgraduate degree. - To attract new talent, the number of quality partnerships with general and specialized schools (business, engineering and agri-food schools) has risen sharply. - In light of the increasingly globalized marketplace and the ever larger number of subsidiaries participating in the scheme, Graduate Programs are growing in popularity.
+To support young employees with their professional development, the first class has already completed a rotation, and a second class has begun its program, especially in Belgium and Switzerland. - ◆ As part of our roadmap called "Promoting the social protection floor", an agreement on voluntary internal mobility was signed in France with the unanimous approval of the trade unions.
 This agreement aims to safeguard skills, knowledge and culture within the Group by supporting employees wishing to transfer to another subsidiary.
 If employees transfer to a different subsidiary within the Group, specific organizational and financial measures are provided, including support for their spouse/partner.

-202 20 2021 2022 % of employees trained during the year (permanent employees) 63.2 % 74.0% 76.5% 2020 2021 2022 202!
-Targe Number of ongoing apprenticeship contracts 439 491 471 458
+2020 2021 2022 % of employees trained during the year (permanent employees) 63.2 % 74.0 % 76.5 %

+2020 2021 2022 2025 Target Number of ongoing apprenticeship contracts 439 491 471 458

-Commit to diversity and inclusion
+Commit to diversity and inclusion $\P$

 Faithful to its values and in compliance with regulatory requirements, SAVENCIA promotes equal opportunity for all to avoid any discrimination risk.
 The Group's Ethical Charter recalls that "respect for people" and "equal opportunity" are cornerstones of our corporate culture.
-With that in mind, agreements have been signed and initiatives taken to facilitate the integration of young people (see the "Develop employee skills" chapter), the employment and employability of people with disabilities, and gender equality.
+With that in mind, agreements have been signed and initiatives taken to facilitate the integration of young people (see Chapter 3 - the "Develop employee skills" chapter), the employment and employability of people with disabilities, and gender equality.